 Are your dog’s supplements free of harmful ingredients?
 In most cases, your answer should be no.

 So I’m going to help you decipher what hidden ingredients might be in supplements for dogs.
 But first, here’s why it’s important that you know about the hidden ingredients (even if you’re buying natural products) …

 You might think the supplements you buy for your dog are tightly regulated.
 But this isn’t the case.
 There are a few rules, but most dog supplements don’t go through any approval process.

-- AAFCO (American Association Of Feed Control Officials) only allows ingredients in supplements if they’re approved as a pet food ingredient.
+- AAFCO (American Association Of Feed Control Officials) only allows ingredients that are approved as a pet food ingredient.
 That means manufacturers can’t include something like milk thistle or dandelion in a product if they want AAFCO approval.

 - The FDA (US Food and Drug Administration) lists ingredients that are “generally recognized as safe” (GRAS) – but animal supplements aren’t included under their DSHEA (Dietary Supplement Health and Education Act), so GRAS doesn’t mean it’s safe for your dog.

-In a nutshell, this means it’s your job to make sure there aren’t any nasty ingredients in your dog’s supplements because nobody else is doing it for you.
+In a nutshell, this means it’s your job to make sure there aren’t any nasty ingredients in your dog’s supplements … because nobody’s doing it for you.
 Let’s talk about those hidden, inactive ingredients, then I’ll tell you how to avoid them.

 What Are Excipients?